 - Vehicles (car) – 30% per year (see Should I lease or buy a car?)

 Computers include laptops, desktops, notebooks, hardware and computer related equipment, such as scanners, printers and faxes.
 Computers and computer related equipment can be written-off entirely in a single year, as long as the purchase was made from January 27, 2009 to February 2011.
-If you are looking to purchase computer equipment, now is the time to do it because you can get a significant tax deduction.
+If your computer was purchased during this time period and you have yet to claim CCA, now is the time so you can get a significant tax deduction.

 About the Author – Allan Madan

 Allan Madan is a CPA, CA and the founder of Madan Chartered Accountant Professional Corporation .
 Allan provides valuable tax planning, accounting and income tax preparation services in the Greater Toronto Area.

 |If you find this article useful, kindly +1 and follow Allan Madan on Google Plus by clicking on these|